mlmason11/arbitron-3001/README.md

 ### Data Visualization and Advanced Analysis

 A rigorous analysis of collected data is planned to uncover any emerging patterns related to arbitrage in sports betting.
-These will mainly be related to the percentage profit each team, league, and bookkeeper generate per arbitrage opportunity.
+These will mainly be related to the percentage profit each team, league, and Bookkeeper generate per arbitrage opportunity.
 React.js will be used as the backbone, and data visualization tools (TBD) will display any discovered patterns effectively.

 ## Acknowledgments